 The second manned flight of the Apollo

-Project, the first manned flight to and orbit of the Moon, and the first
+Project, the first manned flight to orbit the Moon, and the first

 manned launch of the Saturn V rocket.